What is Pay by area?

 Learn more about setting up Areas in Deputy.

-Pro Tip: Remember, if your employees were using 'Area of Work' the difference is 'Hourly' pay rate will be pre-selected and the hourly rates will be the same.
+Note: if your employees were previously using 'Area of Work' the difference is 'Hourly' pay rate will be pre-selected and the hourly rates will be the same.

 Make sure you have entered all the hourly and daily rates required.

-Pro Tip: If you have chosen an Award or Federal or State Labor Law from the library, you only need to enter the base rate and the multipliers will be adjusted accordingly.
+Note: If you have chosen a Federal or State Labor Law pay rule from the library, you only need to enter the base rate and the multipliers will be adjusted accordingly.

-Pro Tip: Confirm the Time Sheet Export Code and review the proper Leave Entitlements are listed for the employee.
+Tip: Confirm the Payroll ID and review the proper Leave Entitlements listed for the employee.
 Click here to learn more about Leave Management.

 How to remove a Pay By Area for an employee